ollls/zio-tls-http/README.md

 >**Our new HTTP/2 server can talk HTTP/1.1 now!<br> Please, check it out.
 Simplified, streamlined, massivley parallel with nothing but ZIO Streams and HTTP/2, for client and server.
-HTTP/2 client available as ZIO Service. https://github.com/ollls/zio-quartz-h2**
+HTTP/2 client available as ZIO Service.<br> https://github.com/ollls/zio-quartz-h2**

 # ZIO2 release.